 For those employees who will continue or return to work on campus, the following apply:

-2. Employees coming to campus for work or other purposes must complete UCF’s symptom-checker each day that they come to campus.
-The symptom-checker may be accessed through the UCF Mobile App (a free application available for download from the Apple App Store or Google Play) or through the online version available at https://ucf.service-now.com/self_checker.
+- Employees coming to campus for work or other purposes must complete UCF’s symptom-checker each day that they come to campus.
+The symptom-checker may be accessed through the UCF Mobile App (a free application available for download from the Apple App Store or Google Play) or through the online version available at the UCF self checker website.
 Either way, if an employee answers YES to any of the screening questions, the employee should not come to campus.
 Complete the symptom-checker even if just coming to campus for a short time, for example to pick up something from the office, and even if not intending to stay on campus the entire workday.

 What if I am unable to access the COVID Self-Checker through a smartphone or UCF Mobile app?

-You can access the COVID Self-Checker online at ucf.service-now.com/self_checker, or a paper form is currently available in English and Spanish on Human Resources’ website.
+You can access the COVID Self-Checker online at the UCF self checker website, or a paper form is currently available in English and Spanish on Human Resources’ website.

 What is the notification process if there is a possible COVID-19 exposure at UCF?